Consumer Insights: The importance of events for pork

 Halloween and Bonfire Night is the biggest occasion of the year for pork burgers and grills, which saw an uplift of 13%.
 Bacon and sausages also see uplifts in these two weeks (Kantar).

 Roasting joints saw uplift in primary pork, with leg joints in particular seeing increases versus the average week.
-Shoulder roasting also saw increases but to a lesser extent showing it is likely for more winter warmer roasts rather than for occasions, unlike pulled pork.
+Shoulder roasting also saw increases but to a lesser extent showing it is likely for more winter warmer roasts rather than for occasions, like pulled pork.

 This also plays out in the added value category where sous vide pork and, in particular, sous vide pulled pork under indexes.
 However, there is an opportunity here to promote pulled pork or hog roasts.